p-tigris/wordle-game/README.md

     * A scoreboard
     * Server hosting

-* More responsive design for smaller computer screens or windows; to go along with the already existing design for smartphones.
+* More responsive design for smaller computer screens or windows; this would go along with the already existing design for smartphones.